crdcj/FinLogic/README.md

 BrFinance is **not** affiliated, endorsed, or vetted by the Securities and Exchange Commission of Brazil (CVM).
-It's an open-source tool that uses CVM publicly available Database, and is intended for research and educational purposes.
+It's an open-source tool that uses CVM publicly available data and is intended for research and educational purposes.

 </td></tr></table>